Is It Good to Take a Shower Everyday?

 Worsen Skin Problems

-Washed Away Beneficial Bacteria
+Reduce Beneficial Bacteria

 A shower not only washes off dirt and sweat from the body but also the bacteria.
 It includes both beneficial and harmful bacteria.
 That’s why too much shower makes your skin vulnerable by lacking beneficial bacteria to your skin.
+Moreover, improper use of antibacterial soap may develop bacterial resistance.

-Effects of Less Shower
+Drawbacks of Taking Less Shower

 Like an excessive shower, you will face some problems if you take less shower.
 It is not a problem if you skip the shower for one or two days.
 If the time range extends to over a week, definitely it’s a problem.
 It is completely unhygienic and creates lots of problems.